evergreenx/hnblog-backup-/clg09xfyl047rilnv51g787az.md

 };
 ```

 Let's break down what the code does, so we render a grid of cards containing each character, also the component takes a prop `characters` which is an array of objects.
-The component uses a `FlatList` to render the cards and the `keyExtractor` prop is used to extract a unique key for each item in the array, `numcolumns` prop is set to display the cards in a grid with two columns and the `showsVerticalScrollIndicator` prop is set to `false` to hide the vertical scroll indicator. `renderHeader` prop is used to render a component on top of the list, we render an image component with an our image source hosted on Cloudinary.
+The component uses a `FlatList` to render the cards and the `keyExtractor` prop is used to extract a unique key for each item in the array, `numcolumns` prop is set to display the cards in a grid with two columns and the `showsVerticalScrollIndicator` prop is set to `false` to hide the vertical scroll indicator. `renderHeader` prop is used to render a component on top of the list, we render an image component with our image source hosted on [Cloudinary](https://cloudinary.com/).

 We define `renderCharacters` a function that takes an object with an item property that represents a single character from the `characters` array.
 The function returns a JSX representation of a character card and lastly, and we define some styles to make the cards look good.